 I believe he was about 26 when he took command on March 21, 1945 and I understand he was one of the youngest commanders in WWII.
 Although his actual rank was Lt Commander, he was the commanding officer of this vessel at the end of the war.

-I have a full copy of the journal/diary of the operation of the vessel, a sample is here: Two-Ocean-History-2-pages-of-21.
+Two-Ocean-History-2-pages-of-21.
 The exact title is “Two Ocean History of the USS Eugene, 15 Jan.
 1944 – 6 Dec.
 1945”.

 The Plankowners Certificate seems to be in his handwriting since he had a particular style that I recognize.